WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-31-automatically-issue-ssl-certificates-and-use-ssl-termination-in-kubernetes.md

 <script src="https://gist.github.com/WolfgangOfner/c552cc5d37f16daaa24be03541553259.js"></script>

-Save the code in a file and then apply the file to your Kubernetes cluster,
+Save the code in a file and then apply the file to your Kubernetes cluster

 <script src="https://gist.github.com/WolfgangOfner/f9d9011582570bca27f1329d79d71852.js"></script>

-This example uses Let's Encrypt as issuer but you can use any CA issuer you want.
+This example uses Let's Encrypt as the issuer but you can use any CA issuer you want.
 Before you deploy the code, add your email so you can get emails about the certificates.
-At the beginning of the code, you can see the kind of object is ClusterIssuer.
+At the beginning of the code, you can see that the kind of object is ClusterIssuer.
 A ClusterIssuer can create certificates for all applications, no matter in what namespace they are.
 The second option is Issuer which works only in a single namespace.
 An issuer might be useful if you want to use a different CA issuer.

 ## Update the Microservices to use the TLS Certificate